samuelfneumann/GoLearn/README.md

 - [ ] Pendulum needs documentation
 - [ ] VPG needs eval mode
 - [ ] VPG should have option to finish the current episode before starting the next epoch or to just start the next epoch from the current episode
-- [ ] Experiment configuration should have agent Configs wrapper + Environment name + Number of timesteps for each experiment.
+- [ ] Experiment configuration should have agent.TypedConfigList + Environment name + Number of timesteps for each experiment.
 There will be a single concrete type for the experiment config.

-- [ ] Experience replay needs to be JSON serializable OR DeepQ should construct its own ER from config fields
+- [ ] Cartpole SwingUp would be nice to implement
-- [ ] DeepQ needs Configs struct
+- [ ] Eventually, it would be nice to have environments and tasks JSON serializable in the same manner as Solvers and InitWFns.
+This would make the config files super configurable...Instead of using default environment values all the time, we could have configurable environments through the JSON config files.
+This may prove problematic though with the gym-http-api...